For more information contact:

 Transfer to WSU from the Federal Government

-On many contracts title is transferred from the federal agency to WSU partway through or at the end of a project period.
-Transfer procedures are handled by Sponsored Programs Services.
+On many contracts/awards title is transferred from the federal agency to WSU partway through or at the end of a project period.
+When this is the case, the custodial department must include SPS’s acknowledgment that the property now belongs to WSU when the department adds the equipment to WSU’s inventory systems.
+See BPPM 20.50.

 Transfer to Another Institution